How to Open an Australian Bank Account Online from Overseas

 Many New Zealanders make the move to Australia each year, and vice versa.
 The great news is, opening a bank account online in Australia from New Zealand is relatively easy.
 Because there isn't a huge time difference it becomes easier if you'd prefer to do it over the phone too.
 In addition to this, some banks work out of both New Zealand and Australia.
 For example, ANZ bank.

 Before you leave New Zealand it's a good idea to check that the name on your passport matches your other forms of identification.
-This way you won't have any issues when you get to Australia and need to confirm your identity at the bank.
+This reduces the risk of issues when you get to Australia and need to confirm your identity at the bank.

 What are the fees of opening an Australian bank account online from overseas?